MichaelBoegner/interviewer/README.md

 - **Scalability**: Designed for horizontal scaling with stateless API design
 - **Security**: Implementing industry-standard JWT authentication with refresh token rotation
 - **Maintainability**: Modular code structure with reusable components

+## 🎥 Recorded Demo
+- The frontend is located here.
+However, due to the costs involved with calls to OpenAI, I have opted to provide a recorded demo in lieue of open access.
+- That being said, if you wish to request a live demo of the app, I will be happy to facilitate that.

 ## 🏗 System Architecture